-On dry days open windows to allow humid air to ventilate out of your home.
+On dry days open some windows to allow humid air to ventilate out of your home.
 It is better to open a few windows a little throughout the whole house to help air to move through your home, rather than opening one window wide.
 Try to do this as often as possible (2-3 times a week), but keep windows closed on wet days as damp air may increase humidity in your home.

 Put lids on your pots and pans when you cook.
-This will also help with reducing energy costs as your food will cook faster.